Revenue Administrative Bulletin 2020-16

 - the lease period must be sufficient to produce revenue consistent with other leasing businesses.

 - Lessor election to pay use tax on rental receipts.
-A lessor may elect to pay use tax on rental receipts.
-If the lessor makes that election, the property is exempt from sales tax and use tax at the time the property is acquired.
+A lessor may elect to pay use tax on rental receipts.property is exempt from sales tax and use tax at the time the property is acquired.
 If the lessor does not make the election, the property is taxed at acquisition, but rental receipts are exempt from use tax.

 The lessor election is made by registering for use tax with the Department directly or under the Streamlined Sales and Use Tax Agreement.
 A lessor that holds a sales tax license does not need to separately register for use tax.